Frequently Asked Questions

 Developers and business units can easily spin up cloud resources outside of sanctioned infrastructure.
 Without governance or validation, these “invisible” assets become soft targets despite the best intentions of those within an organization.

-Despite these clear risks, the Cymulate2025 research reveals that only 1 in 6 organizations can validate cloud exposures within an hour, leaving attackers with a massive head start.
+Despite these clear risks, the Cymulate2025 research revealed that only 1 in 6 organizations can validate cloud exposures within an hour, leaving attackers with a massive head start.

 Why Cloud Security Validation is Critical